JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-upgrade-app.md

 suspending functions return.

 1. Open the `Greeting.kt` file in the `shared/src/commonMain/kotlin` directory.
-2. Add a `rocketComponent` property, which will get the message with the last successful launch date:
+2. Add a `rocketComponent` property to the `Greeting` class.
+The property will store the message with the last successful launch date:

    ```kotlin
    private val rocketComponent = RocketComponent()